CarloWood/threadsafe/README.md

 // A function that gets a read-locked foo passed but needs write access. void h(foo_t::rat& foo_r)
 {
-  foo_t::wat foo_w(foo_r);      // Convert read to write lock without release it. foo_w->write_access();        // This might throw, see below.
-Normally it just blocks
+  // The next line might throw, see below.
+Normally it would just
-                                // until all threads with read-locks unlocked it.
+  // block until all other threads released their read-locks. foo_t::wat foo_w(foo_r);      // Convert read to write lock without releasing the lock. foo_w->write_access();
 }

 // A function that takes a read-lock most of the time